 New research on bilingualism and biliteracy in the last few decades supports the potential of biliteracy for deeper learning and higher academic achievement (Garcia, Bartlett, & Kleifgen 2007).
 This means the role of bilingual education teachers is not to prevent students from 'getting confused' about languages.

 Instead, "unleashing the potential of biliteracy" (Reyes 2001) means to focus on formally supporting literacy skills in two languages in emergent bilingual students.

-Imagine you have a Spanish-dominant emergent bilingual student in kindergarten who writes "ai laik my fren" (I like my friend).
-From an assets-based perspective, how would you interpret this writing?
-What is the student demonstrating he/she knows in both languages?
+Spanish-dominant emergent bilingual student in fren" (I like my frien how would you inte kindergarten who writes "ai laik my d).
+From an assets-based perspective, rpret this writing?
+What is the ing he/she knows in both languages?